Welcome to Maths!

 - obtain their best possible results at all times, especially with the public examinations at KS4 and KS5

 We strive to provide a strong foundation of mathematical skills for all our students and to realise the potential of each individual.
-At Key Stage 3 we lay a thorough foundation of all necessary skills and endeavour develop, through investigative and thought provoking activities, a deep understanding of the mathematical concepts.
+At Key Stage 3 we lay a thorough foundation of all necessary skills and endeavour to develop, through investigative and thought provoking activities and a deep understanding of the mathematical concepts.
 Year 7 and 8 take part in the annual ‘Number Day’ which is a day dedicated to puzzles, mathematical games and challenges.

 At Key Stage 4 our students follow the new Edexcel GCSE course.
 This is examined with three papers at the end of Year 11.
 Each paper is 1 hour and 30 minutes long, paper 1 is non-calculator and papers 2 and 3 are calculator.
+We also offer GCSE Statistics and the Level 2 certificate course at Further Maths (GCSE equivalent) as part of the options process.
+Both these courses start at Year 9 and students have 2 lesson a week for each subject.

 Please note that because every Year 11 group follows individual timings and content, it is not possible to provide an overview.